mfeemster/keysharp/README.md

 	+ [Here](https://docs.microsoft.com/en-us/dotnet/standard/base-types/custom-date-and-time-format-strings) is a list of the C# style DateTime formatters which are supported.
 * Static text controls do not send the Windows `API WM_CTLCOLORSTATIC (0x0138)` message to their parent controls like they do in AHK.
 * `IsAlpha()`, `IsUpper()`, `IsLower()` do not accept a locale parameter because all strings are Unicode.
-* Renaming Keysharp.exe to run a specific script by default will not work.
 * Double click handlers for buttons are not supported.
 * UpDown controls with paired buddy controls are not supported.
 Keysharp just uses the regular NumericUpDown control in C#.
 	+ The options `16`, `Horz` and `Wrap` have no effect.